Marijn030/ROLANDforFraud/README.md

 # ROLANDforFraud

 ## Dataset
-Download the dataset and place it in the `data/` folder:
+Download the dataset and place it in the `data/` folder after unzipping it, the name should then be eptn.pkl:

 - https://www.kaggle.com/datasets/xblock/ethereum-phishing-transaction-network